 How to Start Reading Manga?

 There are so many manga to choose from.
 It can be very overwhelming for a beginner.
-Also, most of the best manga are made up of many volumes and take time to read.
+Also, most of the best ones are made up of many volumes and take time to read.
 While this can also be overwhelming, there’s no rush to become a manga expert.
 Entertainment is not a race and you should take your time to enjoy whatever you read.

 As you explore manga as a beginner, we recommend choosing a shorter one that you are really excited to read.
 Start with one to three chapters a day and see how it goes.
 Also, instrumental music can really set the mood and help you enjoy your reading.